 Salary and Employment Outlook

-The U.S. Bureau of Labor Statistics (BLS) doesn't have salary or employment outlook data for polymer engineers; however, the related field of materials engineers reported a median annual salary of $91,310 as of May 2015.
-Between 2014 and 2024, materials engineers could see employment grow by one percent, the BLS noted.
+The U.S. Bureau of Labor Statistics (BLS) doesn't have salary or employment outlook data for polymer engineers; however, the related field of materials engineers reported a mean annual salary of $96,930 as of May 2018.
+Between 2018 and 2028, materials engineers could see minimal or no change in employment growth, the BLS noted.

 Polymer engineering is related to the field of materials engineering.
 A bachelor's degree is necessary, and related majors include materials engineering, polymer engineering, polymer science or mechanical engineering.
 A graduate degree may also be useful for aspiring polymer engineers.